vasarhelyi/trajognize/README.md

 There are not too many non-trivil package dependencies, but it is still recommended to install into a virtual environment with e.g. `pipenv`.

 # usage

-The final workflow of trajognize should be something like this below in order:
+The full workflow of trajognize should be something like this below in order:

 | **command**                  | **description**                                    | **related `queue_jobs` script on atlasz (ELTE)** |
 |------------------------------|----------------------------------------------------|--------------------------------------------------|